BACKS TO THE BOARD

-VOCAB: butterfly, cabin, costume, drums, earrings, electric guitar, farmer, handcuffs, mask, mechanic, nurse, rope, saxophone, soap, sunglasses, snake, temple, theatre, tiger, waiter, wig, zebra
+VOCAB: butterfly, bedroom, costume, drums, earrings, electric guitar, farmer, knife, mask, mechanic, nurse, rope, saxophone, soap, sunglasses, snake, temple, theatre, tiger, vase, waiter, zebra

 VOCAB: bathroom, can, chef, crayon, crocodile, dining room, ice cream, jeans, Jupiter, lion, Mars, packet, pizza, photographer, police station, rubber, scientist, skirt, spider, train driver, trumpet, violin

 VOCAB: banana, basketball court, bicycle, books, camera, coffee, Earth, football, glasses, hotel, money, museum, rhino, rugby ball, tablet, television, train, scooter, shoes, smart phone, suitcase, swimming pool

 VOCAB: airplane, astronaut, chair, cheese grater, cherry, clock, coral, desk, knife, needle, picture, planet, radio, robot, rocket, rubber, ruler, toaster, star, statue, strawberry, U.F.O.

 VOCAB: air conditioner, alarm clock, balloons, blood, cabbage, caravan, cherries, credit cards, crown, cushion, dice, garlic, gold, grass, hair-dryer, mango, necklace, passport, rings, rose, tent, tickets, vase